EstiBamberger/Practicum-React-Project/README.md

 ## Server-Side (C# .NET)

-WM's server-side architecture is built on C# .NET, utilizing a layered model following SOLID principles.
+EM's server-side architecture is built on C# .NET, utilizing a layered model following SOLID principles.
 It interfaces seamlessly with an SQL database using the Entity Framework, leveraging asynchronous operations for improved performance.
 Authentication is handled by JWT tokens, ensuring secure access to sensitive data.

 ### Entities